davidleesbir3/aws-cloudhsm-loadtest/README.md

 java -ea -Djava.library.path=/opt/cloudhsm/lib/ -jar target/assembly/login-runner.jar --help
 ```

-## Running and verifying all the samples

-To run and verify all the samples together, run the command ```mvn verify```

-## Create a persistent wrapping key in HSM

-You need to create a wrapping key first before you can run the other runner class `MyHSMTest`.
+The main runner in our performance investigation is `MyHSMTest`.
+To run it, you need to provide an AES wrapping key, as
+the runner will need it to wrap generated key pairs.
+You don't need to do this step if you already have a wrapping key
+in HSM.

+To generate a new wrapping key, execute the following command:

 ```
 java -ea -Djava.library.path=/opt/cloudhsm/lib/ -jar target/assembly/create-my-wrapping-key.jar [key label]
 ```

-## Run the simulation
+You can specify any key label you wish.
+Make a note of the handle of the new wrapping key.

+To run the main runner:

 ```
 java -ea -Djava.library.path=/opt/cloudhsm/lib/ -jar target/assembly/my-hsm-test.jar <wrapping key handle>